 Understanding the Key Type of M.2 SSDs

-Another important specification to note in order to check SSD compatibility with your motherboard is the Key type.
+Another important specification to note to check SSD compatibility with your motherboard is the Key type.

-Both the Key on your SSD and on the motherboard socket must match in order for the SSD to be compatible.
+Both the key on your SSD and the motherboard socket must match for the SSD to be compatible.

-The Key basically refers to the notch found on the connectors on the SSD sticks.
+The key refers to the notch found on the connectors on the SSD sticks.

-- B Key is used by NVMe SSD; offers 2 PCIe Lanes – not really used now days.
+- NVMe SSD uses B Key; it offers 2 PCIe Lanes – not used nowadays.

 - B+M Key is used by SATA SSDs typically.

-The two common key types you need to understand are the M and B+M Keys.
+You need to understand the two common key types are the M and B+M Keys.

-A typical technical spec sheet for the SSD stick or for motherboard M.2 slot will certainly make mention of the Key they use.
+A typical technical spec sheet for the SSD stick or the motherboard M.2 slot will undoubtedly mention the key they use.

-An M Key is used as the standard for M.2 slots on the motherboard these days as it offers 4 PCIe lanes and is compatible with M Key NVMe SSD as well as SATA SSDs using the B+M.
+An M Key is the standard for M.2 slots on the motherboard as it offers 4 PCIe lanes and is compatible with M Key NVMe SSD and SATA SSDs using the B+M.

 M Key slots CANNOT be accommodated with a B Key SSD and vice versa.

-A B+M Key for M.2 slots on the motherboard offers the best compatibility as it would be able to support both M, B and B+M Key SSDs.
-The only issue with a B+M Key slot on the motherboard is that it offers 2 PCIe lanes.
+A B+M Key for M.2 slots on the motherboard offers the best compatibility as it can support both M, B, and B+M Key SSDs.
+The only issue with a B+M key slot on the motherboard is that it offers 2 PCIe lanes.

 Key Type of the M.2 Slot and PCIe Lanes

-A typical M.2 NVMe SSD requires x4 PCIe lanes in order to work optimally.
-However, certain M.2 slots on the motherboard (those using B and B+M Key) offer 2 PCIe lanes.
+A typical M.2 NVMe SSD requires x4 PCIe lanes to work optimally.
+However, specific M.2 slots on the motherboard (those using B and B+M Key) offer 2 PCIe lanes.
 This can reduce the speed of the installed NVMe SSD by half!

 Impact of Interface Version on SSD

-The version of the SATA port or the M.2 slot on the motherboard plays a huge role in what generation of SSDs it can support and how they will perform.
+The version of the SATA port or the M.2 slot on the motherboard plays a massive role in what generation of SSDs it can support and how they will perform.

 Both SATA and PCIe double their transfer speed with each newer generation.

-Similarly for PCIe, the transfer speed is shown in the table below.
+Similarly, the transfer speed is shown in the table below for PCIe.
 Again, know that NVMe SSDs use x4 lanes.

-If you were to install your SSDs in an older slot, then their speed will be directly impacted.
+If you install your SSDs in an older slot, their speed will be directly impacted.

-In other words, if you were to install a 2.5″ SATA 3 SSD to a SATA 2 port on your motherboard, its potential speed will be halved.
+In other words, if you install a 2.5″ SATA 3 SSD to a SATA 2 port on your motherboard, its potential speed would be halved.

-Similarly, if you were to install a Gen 4 NVMe SSD on a PCIe 3.0 M.2 slot on your motherboard, then its potential max speed will be halved!
+Similarly, if you install a Gen 4 NVMe SSD on a PCIe 3.0 M.2 slot on your motherboard, its potential max speed will be halved!

 Length of M.2 SSD Sticks

-The final important spec I would make mention is the length of the SSD.
+The final important spec I would mention is the SSD’s length.

 SSDs can be found in five different lengths:

-In the numbers above, the first two numbers identify the width of SSD stick and the rest of the numbers define the length in mm.
+In the numbers above, the first two numbers identify the width of the SSD stick, and the rest of the numbers define the length in mm.

 So a 2280 SSD stick has a width of 22mm and a length of 80mm.

-The M.2 socket on your motherboard MUST be long enough to support your SSD stick in order for it to be compatible.
+The M.2 socket on your motherboard MUST be long enough to support your SSD stick for compatibility.

-For instance, a 22110 SSD stick (110mm length stick), will not be compatible with an M.2 slot that has a max supported length of 2280.
+For instance, a 22110 SSD stick (110mm length stick) will not be compatible with an M.2 slot with a max supported length of 2280.

 You can figure this out all from the spec sheet of the motherboard, as well as by physical inspection.